 Japan: 2 Plants, 4 Production Centers, 2 Research Centers and 1 Group Company

 List of Certification Status of ISO14001 and ISO45001

 Response to environmental laws and accidents

-At the Meiji Group, there were no violations, fines related to environmental laws and regulations during FY2020.
+At the Meiji Group, there were no violations, fines related to environmental laws and regulations during FY2021.
 In addition, there were no lawsuits related to the environment.
-There were two major accidents involving fluorocarbon leaks, having an impact on the environment.
+There were one major accidents involving fluorocarbon leaks, having an impact on the environment.
 We reported these immediately to authorities and took measures after identifying the causes.

 Approach to climate change and TCFD initiatives

 The business of Meiji Group is based on the abundant gifts of nature, so natural capital is an important management resource for us.
 We also recognize that climate change has a significant long-term impact (risks and opportunities) on our business activities and that it is an important management issue for the Group.
 At the same time, international frameworks such as the Paris Agreement and the Sustainable Development Goals (SDGs) are calling for increased efforts to address climate change.
 We are therefore implementing climate change initiatives to contribute to these international efforts by helping to realize a decarbonized society in line with our Meiji Group Sustainability 2026 Vision.